Backup158/DarktideBetterDescriptionsUwuify/README.md

 # WTF does this even do?

-This script turns modules from the [Enhanced Descriptions mod for *Warhammer 40,000: Darktide*](https://www.nexusmods.com/warhammer40kdarktide/mods/210) into UwU text.
+This script turns displayed text from the [Enhanced Descriptions mod for *Warhammer 40,000: Darktide*](https://www.nexusmods.com/warhammer40kdarktide/mods/210) into UwU speak.
 It edits all text that will be displayed to the user, as long as the line is not commented out.

 Uses the [UwUipy](https://github.com/Cuprum77/uwuipy) library.